brewsci/homebrew-science/README.md

-# Brewsci/science (archived)
+# Brewsci/science (legacy)

 This tap provided scientific formulae for both the Homebrew and Linuxbrew package managers.

-This tap is archived.
+This tap is not maintained.
 We are not accepting new pull requests, except to migrate a formula to [Homebrew/core](https://github.com/Homebrew/homebrew-core), [Brewsci/bio](https://github.com/brewsci/homebrew-bio), or a different tap within the [Brewsci organization](https://github.com/brewsci).
 Please open an issue if you are interested in creating and maintaining a new tap within the Brewsci organization.

 # Hosting Your Own Tap